r-multiverse/workflows/README.md

-# workflows
+# R-multiverse workflows

-Reusable GitHub Actions workflows for R-multiverse
+This repository contains reusable GitHub Actions workflows to support R-multiverse.

+For all matters, please refer to <https://r-multiverse.org>.